Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources.md

 To create the Connectivity resources, `deploy_connectivity_resources` must be set to `true`, and the `subscription_id_connectivity` is also required.

-Although `subscription_id_connectivity` is required, the Subscription used for creation of resources is determined by the [provider configuration][wiki_provider_configuration].
+Although `subscription_id_connectivity` is required, the subscription used for creation of resources is determined by the [provider configuration][wiki_provider_configuration].
-Please ensure you have a provider configured with access to the same Subscription specified by `subscription_id_connectivity`, and map this to `azurerm.connectivity` in the module providers object.
+Please ensure you have a provider configured with access to the same subscription specified by `subscription_id_connectivity`, and map this to `azurerm.connectivity` in the module providers object.

 > **TIP:**
 > The exact number of resources created depends on the module configuration, but you can expect upwards of 260 resources to be created by the module for this example.